HelpSeeker/CoubDownloader/README.md

-# What's new in the fork
+# What's new in the last days

 There are new bash commands: